SHOP

 Plus, cyber security has become an area of concern as more vehicles are able to connect to the internet.

-And, even if you do purchase a car after this date, you won’t need to change anything with your insurance process.
+You won’t need to change anything with your insurance process if you're buying a car registered after 1 August.
 It’ll still work in the same way, just how much it’ll cost is decided a little differently behind the scenes.

 Read more about car insurance: